Arrest warrants against Myanmar military leaders shed light on ongoing human rights crisis

 Of: Agnes Fältman

-On the streets of Austria, there are demonstrations against right-wing extremism and scandals EU-critical party Freiheitliche party Austria (FPÖ).
+On the streets of Austria, there are demonstrations against right-wing extremism and scandals EU-critical party Freiheitliche Party Austria (FPÖ).
 With 30 percent of voter support is FPÖ according to opinion polls the largest party ahead of the country's upcoming parliamentary elections.
 About FPÖ comes to power, it could mean major changes for Austria, the EU and European aid to Ukraine - which the party wants to stop.

-April 8, 2024, FUF-correspondents, Report
+April 8, 2024, FUF-correspondents, Reportage

 Young and highly educated people are leaving Hungary – as a result of Orbán's policies